rananna/back-to-the-future-timecircuits/readme.md

 * **Advanced Web Interface**: A mobile-friendly UI for full configuration and control.
 * **Deep Home Assistant Integration**: "Headless" control of all features, from display text to animations, plus powerful blueprints to get you started.
 * **Dynamic Data Link**: Display real-time data from any web API or your smart home on the bottom marquee display.
+* **Stock Ticker Mode**: A dedicated mode for displaying real-time stock information.
+* **Weather Display Mode**: A separate mode to show live weather conditions on the marquee display.

 ---